setrar/microelectronics/Gears/fpga/Platforms/Avnet/Artix-7A50T/vivado/install/README.md

    sudo dpkg-reconfigure dash
    # choose “No” when asked if you want /bin/sh to be dash.
    ```

-   Nice observation — that actually tells us something interesting about your Ubuntu setup.

 	If `sudo dpkg-reconfigure dash` **didn’t prompt you** (and `/bin/sh` is still pointing to `dash`), it means one of these: